IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_dedicated_host.rst

     The flavor of the dedicatated host.

+  router_hostname (True, str, None)
+    (Required for new resource) The hostname of the primary router that the dedicated host is associated with.

+  domain (True, str, None)
+    (Required for new resource) The domain of dedicatated host.

+  datacenter (True, str, None)
+    (Required for new resource) The data center in which the dedicatated host is to be provisioned.

   hourly_billing (False, bool, True)
     The billing type for the dedicatated host.

-  router_hostname (True, str, None)
-    (Required for new resource) The hostname of the primary router that the dedicated host is associated with.
+  wait_time_minutes (False, int, 90)
+    None

   tags (False, list, None)